ostad-ai/Miscellaneous/README.md

 5. Animating circles with start and stop buttons using Pyscript.
 6. Drawing fractal-like trees in Canvas with Python in HTML using Pyscript.
 7. Fractal-like trees by varying angle with Python in HTML using Pyscript.
+8. Using THREEJS and Pyscript to draw cubes with Python in HTML.